 This method routine must have available to it all necessary data and context to perform the operation.
 It must also save a snapshot of current data or whatever it needs to undo the Set if required.
 The method->row->save field is intended to hold a pointer to whatever data is needed to accomplish this.
-A typical use is to store the address of an emitted foo type structure that has been loaded with the current data for the conceptual row.
+A typical use is to store the address of an xxx structure that has been loaded with the current data for the conceptual row.
+The xxx structure is one that has been automatically generated by the snmpi program.